 Resolution:    From the effective date of this Settlement Agreement through March 31, 2001, SoCalGas unbundled storage customers will be allowed to assign their full contract capacities (but not portions thereof) for periods of time less than the full remaining term of the contract, as well as for the full remaining term of the contract.

-Effective April 1, 2001, through the remainder of the term of this Settlement Agreement,unbundled storage customers will be allowed to assign to any person, whether or not an end-user or wholesale customer of SoCalGas, any portions of their storage contract (inventory, injection, and withdrawal rights may be assigned independently) for any period up to the remaining term of their contracts.
+Effective April 1, 2001, through the remainder of the term of this Settlement Agreement, storage customers will be allowed to assign to any person, whether or not an end-user or wholesale customer of SoCalGas, any portions of their storage contract (inventory, injection, and withdrawal rights may be assigned independently) for any period up to the remaining term of their contracts.
 Storage contract rights may be re-assigned any number of times under the same rules applicable to assignments by persons who originally obtained the rights directly from SoCalGas.
 Details of the right to assign or trade storage rights are provided below.
 Provisions for platforms for trading backbone transmission and storage rights are addressed in Section 6.3.

 Assignability:    Assignments may consist of all or part of the storage customer’s contract quantities and all or part of the storage customer’s remaining contract term.
 Contract assignments are subject to the following requirements:

+i.
 Assignors must notify SoCalGas in advance of their assignments.

+ii.
 The assignee must satisfy SoCalGas’ creditworthiness requirements described below in Section 2.2.3.2.
 If    SoCalGas’ creditworthiness requirements are satisfied, SoCalGas shall so notify the assignor and the assignor will then be relieved of all liability for performance by the assignee for the remainder of the term of the contract.
 Alternatively, the assignor may, at its option, waive the creditworthiness requirements applicable to the assignee, in which case the assignor shall be secondarily liable for non-performance by the assignee.
 If an assignor exercises this option, it must demonstrate to SoCalGas’ satisfaction that it remains creditworthy itself.